 As we add to this list, new metrics will also be based on the content of the core international human rights treaties.

-Our initial 12 metrics can be grouped into two broad categories: civil and political human rights and economic and social human rights.
-Each of these categories has its own methodology:
+Our current 13 metrics can be grouped into two broad categories: civil and political human rights and economic and social human rights.
+Each of these categories has its own methodology.

 Measuring civil and political human rights

-Our seven civil and political human rights metrics are based on information collected directly from human rights practitioners monitoring events in specific countries.
-This is a new methodology and we have performed a pilot study to develop these measures.
+Our eight civil and political human rights metrics are based on information collected directly from human rights practitioners monitoring events in specific countries.
+We have developed a new, peer-reviewed methodology drawing on a multilingual survey of experts.

 Measuring economic and social human rights